Using Multipoles of the Correlation Function to Measure H(z), D_A(z), and \beta(z) from Sloan Digital Sky Survey Luminous Red Galaxies: Methodology

 \subsection{Measuring the Two-Dimensional Two-Point Correlation Function}

 We convert the measured redshifts of galaxies to comoving distances by assuming a fiducial model, $\Lambda$CDM with $\Omega_m=0.25$.
-We use the two-point correlation function estimator given by \cite{Landy:1993yu}:
+We use the two-point correlation function (2PCF) estimator given by \cite{Landy:1993yu}:

 where $\pi$ is the separation along the line of sight (LOS), $\sigma$ is the separation in the plane of the sky, DD, DR, and RR represent the normalized data-data, data-random, and random-random pair counts respectively in a distance range.
 The LOS is defined as the direction from the observer to the center of a pair.
 The bin size we use here is $1 \, h^{-1}$Mpc$\times 1 \,h^{-1}$Mpc.
 The Landy and Szalay estimator has minimal variance for a Poisson process.
 Random data are generated with the same radial and angular selection functions as the real data.
 One can reduce the shot noise due to random data by increasing the number of random data.
 The number of random data we use is 10 times that of the real data.
 While calculating the pair counts, we assign to each data point a radial weight of $1/[1+n(z)\cdot P_w]$, where $n(z)$ is the radial selection function and $P_w = 4\cdot 10^4$ $h^{-3}$Mpc$^3$ \citep{Eisenstein:2005su}.
+The weight function is included to minimize the variance of clustering measurements for an inhomogeneious sample \citep{Feldman:1993ky}.